Shark attack prevention: Drum lines

 A drum line is an unmanned aquatic trap used to lure and capture large sharks using baited hooks.
 They are typically deployed near popular swimming beaches with the intention of reducing the number of sharks in the vicinity and therefore the probability of shark attack.
 Drum lines were first deployed to protect users of the marine environment from sharks in Queensland, Australia in 1962.
 During this time, they were just as successful in reducing the frequency of shark attacks as the shark nets.
 More recently, drumlines have also been used with great success in Recife, Brazil where the number of attacks has been shown to have reduced by 97% when the drumlines are deployed.
 While shark nets and drum lines share the same purpose, drum lines are more effective at targeting the three sharks that are considered most dangerous to swimmers: the bull shark, tiger shark and great white shark.
 SMART drumlines can also be utilised to move sharks, which greatly reduces mortality of sharks and bycatch to less than 2%.

 In 2014 a three-month trial utilising up to 60 drum lines in Western Australia cost A$1.28 million.

-Drum line programmes that involve culling have been criticized for being environmentally destructive and speciesist, and have sparked public demonstrations and vocal opposition, particularly from environmentalists, animal welfare advocates and ocean activists.
+Drum line programs that involve culling have been criticized for being environmentally destructive and speciesist, and have sparked public demonstrations and vocal opposition, particularly from environmentalists, animal welfare advocates and ocean activists.
 Conservationists say the death of sharks on drum lines harms the marine ecosystem.
 The current drum line program in Queensland has been called "outdated, cruel and ineffective".
 However environmental damage from drumlines is minor compared to commercial fishing with estimates of 50 million sharks caught unintentionally each year.